Stretching is nowhere near as fun as lifting heavy, running outside in the fresh air, or finishing a grueling HIIT workout.

 - When you switch sides, hold the pose on the opposite side for an equal amount of time.

-3. Standing calf stretch
+3. Prone calf stretch

 Your calves can become incredibly tight throughout the day, especially if you sit for long periods of time, wear high heels, walk, or run a lot.
-The standing calf stretch helps relieve pain and tightness in the lower leg, and it also helps relieve symptoms of Achilles tendonitis and plantar fasciitis.
+The prone calf stretch helps relieve pain and tightness in the lower leg, and it also helps relieve symptoms of Achilles tendonitis and plantar fasciitis.

-4. Standing quad stretch
+4. Couch stretch

 Even so, this is an excellent stretch that targets your hamstrings and lower back — and yes, you likely will be able to touch your toes if you practice it often enough.